SergeyKochnev4149/PhotoGallery_UnsplashAPI/README.md

 4. Added many photo with text on screen and added possibility to scroll
 5. Added methods for open current image in new activity with max image size on the screen by clicking on a photo from the list
 6. Added Fast Android Networking Library.
-7. Get a data from JSON that I need
-8. Get image from URL and set it in View

 Problem:
 Caused by: org.gradle.internal.resolve.ModuleVersionNotFoundException: Could not find com.amitshekhar.android:android-networking:1.0.2.